(Above: Watch the video above to see the process of making this delicious Italian-American dish.)

 - Sage (enough to sprinkle over the chicken as it cooks)

 - Milk (one splash per egg)

-Fry the chicken in batches in a little olive oil with garlic on medium heat.
+- Step 3 Fry the chicken in batches in about 1/2-inch to 1-inch of olive oil with garlic on medium heat.
+Watch the oil and turn down the heat if it starts to smoke.
 You can also add a thin slice of butter to the pan for flavor, but be careful it doesn’t burn.
 Sprinkle with a little sage and cook on both sides until done.
-Transfer the chicken to a plate lined with a paper towel to drain the grease.
+Transfer the chicken to a plate lined with a paper towel to drain the oil.
 (If the pan gets dirty or burns from leftover breadcrumbs, wipe it clean with a paper towel and add fresh oil).

-Lightly grease a roasting pan with the Crisco shortening.
-Lay down one layer of chicken.
+- Step 4 Lay down one layer of chicken.
 Put thin slices of mozzarella over each chicken piece.
 Cover with sauce.
-Sprinkle Parmesan or Romano cheese over chicken.
-And repeat with each layer, ending with a layer of sauce and grated cheese.
+Sprinkle Parmigiano cheese over the chicken.
+And repeat with each layer, ending with a layer of sauce and grated parmigiano cheese.

-Bake in a 350 degree oven for about half an hour to one hour, until cheese melts.
+- Step 5 Bake in a 350 degree oven for about 20-30 minutes, until cheese melts and is bubbly.
 Serve hot.
 You can serve this with rice.
 If you like mix a few spoonfuls of the tomato sauce into the rice.
-Or with mashed potatoes, green beans, whatever you like.
+Or serve it with mashed potatoes, green beans, whatever you like.